GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: RELATED WORKS

-One methodology for safety in single-integrator systems is ORCA \cite{van2011reciprocal}.
-ORCA adds collision avoidance constraints in the form of half-planes in the space of velocities, allowing the robot to quickly find the optimal collision-free velocity just by solving a linear program.
-However, deadlocks often result due to the structure of the half-planes~\cite{dergachev2021distributed}.
-Another way to guarantee safety is to use control barrier functions (CBFs)~\cite{ames2019control, wang2017safety, zinage2024decentralized, zinage2023neural} which use the property of forward invariance of a set.
+\textbf{Collision Avoidance:} To guarantee safety, one can use control barrier functions (CBFs)~\cite{ames2019control},~\cite{wang2017safety} which use the forward invariance of a set.
 If an agent is in a safe set at some time, then it will remain in that safe set for all future times.
 In MPC-CBF~\cite{zeng2021safety}, constraints are derived using CBFs and added to the receding-horizon controller to prevent collisions.